johan162/commute/docs/USER_GUIDE.md

 Most importantly, you'll have **data-driven insights** to make better decisions about your daily routine.

-Happy commuting! 🚗📊✨
+Happy commuting!

 ---

 *Questions?
 Suggestions?
 Found this guide helpful?
-Share your commute insights with friends and colleagues!*
+Don't be shy to contact me or file a bug or feature suggestion on GitHub!*

+> [!NOTE]
+> Current planned new features can be found in the [TODO.md](../TODO.md) file!

 © 2025 Johan Persson | MIT License